-During fiscal year 2007, we purchased 100% of the outstanding stock of Cartesian, acquired all of the outstanding membership interests of RVA and acquired all of the outstanding shares of stock of TWG.
-In addition to consideration paid at closing for these acquisitions, we have potential contingent purchase price obligations of approximately \$1.5 million and \$1.5 million, respectively, at April 4, 2009 related to future earn-out consideration based upon the performance of RVA and TWG after the closing dates.
+During fiscal year 2007, we acquired all of the outstanding membership interests of RVA and acquired all of the outstanding shares of stock of TWG.
+In addition to consideration paid at closing for these acquisitions, we have potential contingent purchase price obligations of approximately \$0.4 million and \$1.5 million, respectively, at July 4, 2009 related to future earn-out consideration based upon the performance of RVA and TWG after the closing dates.
+Additionally, we have accrued \$981,000 for consideration earned by RVA and payable during the fourth quarter 2009.

-During the thirteen weeks ended April 4, 2009, we entered an agreement under which we have a commitment to purchase a minimum of \$401,000 in computer software over a three year period.
+During the twenty-six weeks ended July 4, 2009, we entered into an agreement under which we have a commitment to purchase a minimum of \$401,000 in computer software over a three year period.
+As of July 4, 2009, we have an obligation of \$356,000 remaining under this commitment.